 Sereena Omar Karsou

-At the height of a digital revolution, our response – and in many cases, our opposition – to these traditional forms of public makes us very well placed to consider the same oppositions taking place centuries ago.
+At the height of a digital revolution, our response (or perhaps our opposition) to these traditional forms of public makes us well-placed to consider the same oppositions taking place centuries ago.

-That still doesn’t give us all the answers we may seek, though.
+Suspecting a pro-private or anti-public stance still doesn’t provide all the answers we may seek, though.

 In calm leisure let me rest;